North-Creek-Dental-Care-header-logo

 loosing-a-tooth

-Early signs of gum disease include red, swollen, or bleeding gums, especially during brushing or flossing.
+Early signs of gum disease include red, swollen, or bleeding gums, particularly during brushing or flossing.
 These symptoms may seem minor but can progress into chronic periodontitis if left untreated.
 Immediate treatment is crucial to prevent gum recession, damage to gum tissue, and potential tooth loss.
 Seeking gum disease treatment in Tinley Park early helps stop the progression and supports the health of your entire mouth.
-Non-surgical options like root planing can be highly effective in early stages.
+Non-surgical options like scaling and root planing can be highly effective in early stages.

 Periodontal treatment not only helps treat gum disease but may also lower the risk of serious health conditions like heart disease, stroke, and diabetes complications.
 Gum disease allows bacteria to enter the bloodstream, affecting major organs.
 Treating infections in gum tissue improves oral health and may contribute to better overall wellness.
 For patients in Tinley Park, receiving timely periodontal treatment can lead to significant health benefits beyond the mouth.